Scattered-Systems/.github/profile/README.md

 # Scattered-Systems

-_Welcome to the future of internet based experiences_
+_Designing the future of internet-based experiences_

-Scattered-Systems, LLC is a privately owned software company specializing creating decentralized software solutions designed to enable a seamless Web3 experience as well as consulting small-businesses on achieving maximum effeciency through holistic digital transformations customized to the clients needs.
+## About

+Welcome to the Scattered-Systems GitHub, we are committed to delivering a seamless and secure internet experience to our users finally bringing blockchain technology to the common person.
+This manifests into the ecosystem envisioned in our documentation as Proton delivers each of our graphical experiences enabled by the underlying cloud-native architecture.

-## Resources
+## Quick Links

 * [Scattered-Systems](https://scattered-systems.com)
 * [Documentaion](https://docs.scattered-systems.com)